apognu/tuigreet/README.md

 #### Desktop environments

-`greetd` only accepts a single argument-less and environment-less command to be used to start a session.
+`greetd` only accepts environment-less commands to be used to start a session.
 Therefore, if your desktop environment requires either arguments or environment variables, you will need to create a wrapper script and refer to it in an appropriate desktop file.

 For example, to run X11 Gnome, you may need to start it through `startx` and configure your `~/.xinitrc` (or an external `xinitrc` with a wrapper script):